Policymaker Survey 2014

-Rates of obesity have been rapidly rising worldwide, and its health impacts can be myriad and serious.
-Policymakers will be faced with dealing with the financial consequences of the obesity epidemic – but they are also well placed to take action to control the epidemic and its health repercussions, through better prevention (involving many government departments) and management.
-However, do they have an accurate perception of obesity?
-Do they appreciate the extent of the epidemic, the drivers of obesity and the policies and actions that need to be taken to make a difference?
+Over the last few decades, rates of obesity have been rapidly rising, first across the developed world and, more recently, in developing countries.
+The health impacts can be myriad and serious, and the implications for individuals and for governments – including increasing health-care costs and falling economic output – are clear.
+Policymakers will be faced with the financial consequences of obesity – and they are well placed to take action to control the epidemic and its health repercussions.
+However, are their perceptions of obesity and obesity policy accurate?
+Do they appreciate the extent of the epidemic, the drivers of obesity, and the tools and actions that need to be taken to make a difference?

-To address these questions, the European Association for the Study of Obesity, with C3 Collaborating for Health, commissioned a survey of over 90 policymakers, from legislative and executive branches of government, in three countries – England, Spain and the United States.
+To address these questions, the European Association for the Study of Obesity, with C3 Collaborating for Health, commissioned a survey of policymakers’ attitudes towards and knowledge of obesity issues.
+It built on a successful survey of policymakers carried out in three countries in 2013 (England, Spain and the United States), extending it to a further eight (Brazil, Bulgaria, Canada, Denmark, France, Germany, Italy and Mexico).

 This initiative was supported by an unrestricted grant from Novo Nordisk A/S.